-The Board of Education honored five Charles County Public Schools (CCPS) employees with Outstanding Personnel Awards on June 12.
-Honored were:
+The Board of Education honored six Charles County Public Schools (CCPS) employees with Outstanding Personnel Awards on June 9.
+Honored were

-- Michael Mickey, network engineer, Jesse L. Starkey Administration Building; and
+- Nghia Dang, computer analyst, Jesse L. Starkey Administration Building;

 - Madonna Gaume, technology facilitator, C. Paul Barnhart Elementary School;